Infinite-dimensional symplectic non-squeezing using non-standard analysis: Introduction and summary

 \section{Introduction and summary}

-It is known that many evolutionary partial differential equations, such as the Kortweg-de Vries equation, the nonlinear Schr\"odinger equation and the nonlinear wave equation, belong to the class of so-called Hamiltonian PDEs, where we refer to \cite{K} for definitions, statements and further references.
-This means that they can be written in the form $\del_t u=X^H(u)$, where the Hamiltonian vector field $X^H$ is determined by the choice of a (time-dependent) Hamiltonian function $H=H_t$ and a linear symplectic form $\omega$. \\
+It is known that many evolutionary partial differential equations, such as the Kortweg-de Vries equation, the nonlinear Schr\"odinger equation, and the nonlinear wave equation, belong to the class of so-called \emph{Hamiltonian partial differential equations}, where we refer to \cite{K} for definitions, statements and further references.
+This means that they can be written in the form $\del_t u=X^H_t(u)$, where the Hamiltonian vector field $X^H=X^H_t$ is determined by the choice of a (time-dependent) Hamiltonian function $H=H_t$ and a linear symplectic form $\omega$ via $\omega(X^H_t,\cdot)=dH_t$. \\